lupastance/batch/synthTube/readme.md

 Please mind, don't use full url format https://www.youtube.com/watch?v=ZXfBHCbG2o8, just the code after "v="

 ## Future Implementations
-- Thumbnail embedded (due to a bug in ffmpeg with splitted files, is not possible to embed the *cover.jpg* file into each mp3 file)
+- ~~Thumbnail embedded (due to a bug in ffmpeg with splitted files, is not possible to embed the *cover.jpg* file into each mp3 file)~~ /// done

-- Filter special character in youtube video descriptions and name
+- ~~Filter special character in youtube video descriptions and name~~ /// done

 [DOWNLOAD SYNTHTUBE](https://github.com/lupastance/batch/releases)